Hive-Academy/Anubis-MCP/enhanced-workflow-rules/000-workflow-roocode-base-rules.md

 - Use MCP operations one at a time, similar to other tools, and wait for confirmation before proceeding.
 - Be direct and technical in your responses.
 NEVER start messages with phrases like "Great", "Certainly", "Okay", or "Sure".
 Focus on clear, technical communication.
 - Do not ask for more information than necessary.
 Use the provided tools to accomplish tasks efficiently.
-- When completing a task with **attempt_completion**, ensure your result is final and does not require further input from the user.
-- When presented with images, utilize vision capabilities to extract meaningful information and incorporate these insights into your approach.

 ## COMPREHENSIVE PROJECT ANALYSIS APPROACH